-Barnes Bullets introduced several new bullets at the 2008 SHOT show.
-In the company’s very popular Varmint Grenade line, Barnes was showing the .204 caliber, 26 grain bullet for the .204 Ruger cartridge and a .224 caliber bullet in 50 grains for .223 Remington/5.56 NATO cartridges.
+Barnes Bullets introduced several new bullets at the 2008 SHOT Show.
+In the company’s very popular Varmint Grenade line, Barnes showed the .204 caliber, 26-grain bullet for the .204 Ruger cartridge and a .224 caliber bullet in 50 grains for .223 Remington/5.56 NATO cartridges.

 This video is the original one that Barnes published when the bullets were introduced:

 Rumor was the second video had been pulled due to the graphic nature of the prairie dogs being eradicated.
 Truth be known, the scenes in the more recent video are about the same as far as I’m concerned.
 It’s not for the little kids, but it isn’t anything glorifying killing.

 Both bullets are available immediately through Barnes’ website.

 If you don’t load your own ammunition, fear not.
 Black Hills currently loads the .223 and .22-250 cartridges using the Varmint Grenade bullets.